 Dr James Dennis

 James Dennis is Senior Lecturer in Political Communication and Journalism at the University of Portsmouth.
 His research interests lie in political communication, with a particular focus on social media, political participation and citizenship, and digital news.
 James' work has been published in the Middle East Journal of Culture and Communication, Participations: Journal of Audience & Reception Studies, and Political Studies.
-His first monograph, Beyond Slacktivism: Political Participation on Social Media, will be published by Palgrave Macmillan in 2019.
+His first monograph, Beyond Slacktivism: Political Participation on Social Media, was published by Palgrave Macmillan in 2018.
 This builds on his PhD research, for which he was awarded the American Political Science Association Information Technology and Politics Section Best Dissertation Award.
 As of July 2018, James is a Co-Convenor of the Political Studies Association Media and Politics Group.

 James has experience of working with industry, carrying out social media research with the BBC World Service and the British Council.
 He has been a guest contributor for openDemocracy and the Political Studies Association blog and has discussed digital politics on BBC Radio Scotland, BBC Radio Solent, and Inter TV.
 James maintains a personal research site at jameswilldennis.com and can be found on Twitter at @jameswilldennis.